4. PHP Tutorial - LAMP Server

 LAMP Server Setup in Linux:

-Here is a general outline of the steps you would need to follow to set up a LAMP server on a Linux machine:
+Here is a general outline of the steps you would need to follow to set up a LAMP Server for Linux machine:

 1. Install the Apache web server.
 This can usually be done using the package manager for your Linux distribution.